skulpt/skulpt/simpledata.rst

 .. note::

-    Due to some historical quirk, an exception to the left-to-right left-associative rule is the exponentiation operator `**`, so a useful hint is to always use parentheses to force exactly the order you want when exponentiation is involved:
+    Due to some historical quirk, an exception to the left-to-right left-associative rule is the exponentiation operator `**`.
+A useful hint is to always use parentheses to force exactly the order you want when exponentiation is involved: